MVPStudio/standard-wordpress/README.md

 The sidecar should make a backup immediately after starting and then every `--backup_freq` after that.

 If you need to restore your site you can simply `kubectl exec` into the backup container.
 Since it can see the main wordpress volume and the backup volume it can simply use `tar` to extract a backup back into the wordpress volume.
+In the `/dst` directory you will see two sub-directories: `shorts` and `longs`.
+These hold the short term and long term backups respectively (e.g. backups controlled by `--backup_freq` and `--long_freq` respectively).
+In these directories you will see a bunch of other sub-directories, each named with a timestamp indicating when the corresponding backup was started.
+In these directories you will find a tarball holding the filesystem backup and a .gz file holding the `mysqldump` output.

 ## Redirects